mastermind1981/dchq-docker-java-example/readme.md

 In previous blogs, we demonstrated the end-to-end deployment automation of various Java applications (like Pizza Shop and Movie Store apps) on multi-tier Docker-based application stacks across 13 different clouds & virtualization platforms.
 For full list of these blogs, you can visit this page: <http://dchq.co/docker-java-applications.html>

-While previous blogs demonstrated the power of the DCHQ platform in automating the deployment and management of complex Java apps on any physical or cloud infrastructure, many users were still confused on some of the fundamental aspects of application modeling.
+However many users were still confused on some of the fundamental aspects of application modeling.
 These questions include:

 -   Where do these **environment variables** come from in your YAML-based application template?